-- Section 3.10.
+Section 3.10.
 Vacancies.
 Except as otherwise provided for or fixed by or pursuant to the provisions of Article IV of the Certificate of Incorporation relating to the rights of the holders of any class or series of stock having a preference over the Common Stock as to dividends or upon liquidation to elect directors under specified circumstances, newly created directorships resulting from any increase in the number of Directors and any vacancies on the Board resulting from death, resignation, disqualification, removal or other cause shall be filled in accordance with, and any director elected to such newly created directorships shall hold office in accordance with, Article VI of the Certificate of Incorporation.
-No decrease in the number of directors constituting the Board shall shorten the term of any incumbent director. - Section 3.11.
+No decrease in the number of directors constituting the Board shall shorten the term of any incumbent director.

+Section 3.11.
 Committees. (a) The Board, by resolution adopted by a majority of the Whole Board, may designate one or more committees which, to the extent permitted by law, may exercise such powers and have such responsibilities as shall be specified in the designating resolution.
 Each committee shall consist of two or more directors of the Corporation.
-The Board may designate one or more directors as alternate members of any committee, who may replace any absent or disqualified member at any meeting of the committee.
-In the absence or disqualification of any member of such committee or committees, the member or members thereof present at any meeting and not disqualified from voting, whether or not constituting a quorum, may unanimously appoint another member of the Board to act at the meeting in the place of any such absent or disqualified member.
-Each committee shall keep written minutes of its proceedings and shall report such proceedings to the Board when required. - (b) A majority of any committee may determine its action and fix the time and place of its meetings, unless the Board shall otherwise provide.
+The Board may designate one or more directors as alternate members of any committee, who may replace any absent or disqualified member at any meeting and not disqualified from voting, whether or not constituting a quorum, may unanimously appoint another member of the Board to act at the meeting in the place of any such absent or disqualified member.
+Each committee shall keep written minutes of its proceedings and shall report such proceedings to the Board when required.

+(b) A majority of any committee may determine its action and fix the time and place of its meetings, unless the Board shall otherwise provide.
 Notice of such meetings shall be given to each member of the committee in the manner provided for in Section 3.6 of these By-Laws.
 The Board shall have power at any time to fill vacancies in, to change the membership of, or to dissolve any such committee.
-Nothing herein shall be deemed to prevent the Board from appointing one or more committees consisting in whole or in part of persons who are not directors of the Corporation; provided, however, that no such committee shall have or may exercise any authority of the Board. - Section 3.12.
+Nothing herein shall be deemed to prevent the Board from appointing one or more committees consisting in whole or in part of persons who are not directors of the Corporation; provided, however, that no such committee shall have or may exercise any authority of the Board.

+Section 3.12.
 Removal.
-Any director may be removed from office only in accordance with Article VI of the Certificate of Incorporation. - Section 3.13.
+Any director may be removed from office only in accordance with Article VI of the Certificate of Incorporation.

+Section 3.13.
 Records.
 The Board shall cause to be kept a record containing the minutes of the proceedings of the meetings of the Board and of the stockholders, appropriate stock books and registers and such books of records and accounts as may be necessary for the proper conduct of the business of the Corporation.